ntalbotdev/answerly-nuxt/README.md

   - Real-time updates when questions are answered or deleted
 - Pinia for state management
 - Middleware for route protection and redirects
-- See the full [TODO list](./TODO.md) for upcoming features and improvements.
+- See the full [TODO list](./TODO.md) for upcoming features and improvements

 ## Project Structure